-Ranking the High Paying Criminal Justice Jobs for 2020
+Ranking the High-Paying Criminal Justice Jobs

-#2 – Judge and Hearing Officers
+#1 – Judge and Hearing Officers

-Median Annual Salary: $117,190
+Median Annual Salary: $128,710

-As of May 2018, the Bureau of Labor Statistics reported judges and hearing officers earned a median pay of $117,190.
-The pay is likely in accordance with job responsibilities, as judges and hearing officers oversee legal processes in court.
-According to BLS, administrative law judges earned $99,850 per year, while magistrate judges earned $133,920.
+As of May 2021, the BLS reported judges and hearing officers earned a median pay of $128,710.
+This pay likely reflects arduous job responsibilities in the criminal justice system.
+They oversee legal processes in court during civil and criminal trials.
+According to the BLS, administrative law judges earned $102,550 annually, and magistrate judges earned $148,030.
 Industry impacts pay for judges and magistrates.
-In fact, the top industry (state government) paid judges, magistrate judges, and magistrates $151,900 annually.
+The top industry (state government) paid judges, magistrate judges, and magistrates $170,840 annually.

-Median Annual Salary: $113,920
+Median Annual Salary: $127,990

-#4 – FBI Specialist
+#3 – FBI Specialist

 Median Annual Salary: $100,000